Last Updated: February 15, 2019

-As the Alzheimer’s epidemic rages on, younger family members find themselves responsible for senior loved ones battling the disease.
-In an effort to better prepare younger generations for the challenges of caregiving, the UCLA Alzheimer’s and Dementia Care Program has developed a boot camp to educate and equip caregivers of all ages.
+As the Alzheimer’s epidemic increases, younger family members may find themselves responsible for senior loved ones with the disease.
+In an effort to better prepare younger generations for the challenges of caregiving, the UCLA Alzheimer’s and Dementia Care Program has developed caregiver education, training and webinars to equip Alzheimer’s caregivers of all ages.

-Learn more about this innovative program and how it helps improve the lives of both caregivers and those living with dementia.
+Learn more about UCLA’s innovative caregiver education program and how it helps improve the lives of both caregivers and those living with dementia.

-Dr. Zaldy Tan, medical director of the program and associate professor at the David Geffen School of Medicine at UCLA says,
+Dr. Zaldy Tan, associate professor at the David Geffen School of Medicine at UCLA and medical director of the program, says,

-Boot Camp Strives to Equip a New Generation of Caregivers
+UCLA Strives to Equip a New Generation of Alzheimer’s Caregivers

-One of the main focuses of the training is on self-care, encouraging family members to take on caregiving responsibilities as a team.
-“Taking care of the caregiver is just as important as taking care of the patient, so having someone that can provide a respite is extremely helpful,” Tan said.
-“The boot camp is an easy way for everyone involved in the caregiving process to gain the knowledge they’ll need when it’s their time to help.”
+One of the main focuses of the training is on self-care, encouraging Alzheimer’s caregivers to take on responsibilities as a team with family and friends.
+“Taking care of the caregiver is just as important as taking care of the patient, so having someone that can provide a respite is extremely helpful,” Dr. Tan states.

-The leaders of the dementia boot camp hope that their program will inspire other institutions to reach out to caregivers – giving them the tools and confidence they need to become effective caregivers while keeping their loved ones safe and comfortable.
+UCLA hopes that their caregiver program will inspire other institutions to reach out to Alzheimer’s caregivers – giving them the confidence and tools they need to become effective caregivers while keeping their loved ones comfortable and safe.

-Have you ever attended a caregiver training like this?
-We’d love to hear from you in the comments below.
+Have you attended Alzheimer’s caregiver training before?
+What was your experience like?
+We’d like to hear your stories in the comments below.